Staking Data

 • Claude Code — native skill support

-• Cursor — add as project rules or context
+• Cursor — add as project rules

-• Windsurf — add as project context
+• Windsurf — add as project rules

 • GitHub Copilot — add as repository instructions